 Journal article

-Tranilast attenuates cardiac matrix deposition in experimental diabetes: role of transforming growth factor-beta
+Tranilast attenuates cardiac matrix deposition in experimental diabetes: Role of transforming growth factor-β

-J Martin, DJ Kelly, SA Mifsud, Y Zhang, AJ Cox, F See, H Krum, J Wilkinson-Berka, RE Gibert
+J Martin, DJ Kelly, SA Mifsud, Y Zhang, AJ Cox, F See, H Krum, J Wilkinson-Berka, RE Gilbert

 Abstract

-OBJECTIVE: The pathological accumulation of extracellular matrix is a characteristic feature of diabetic cardiomyopathy that is directly related to a loss of function.
-Tranilast (n-[3,4-anthranilic acid), used for the treatment of fibrotic skin diseases, has also been shown to inhibit transforming growth factor-beta (TGF-beta)-induced matrix production in kidney epithelial cells.
-METHODS: To investigate the effects of tranilast in the diabetic heart, we examined its effects in cultured cardiac fibroblasts and then assessed its effects in (mRen-2)27 diabetic rats with established disease (8 weeks after streptozotocin).
-RESULTS: In vitro studies demonstrated a 58% reduction in TGF-beta1-induce..
+The pathological accumulation of extracellular matrix is a characteristic feature of diabetic cardiomyopathy that is directly related to a loss of function.
+Tranilast (n-[3,4-anthranilic acid), used for the treatment of fibrotic skin diseases, has also been shown to inhibit transforming growth factor-β (TGF-β)-induced matrix production in kidney epithelial cells.
+To investigate the effects of tranilast in the diabetic heart, we examined its effects in cultured cardiac fibroblasts and then assessed its effects in (mRen-2)27 diabetic rats with established disease (8 weeks after streptozotocin).
+In vitro studies demonstrated a 58% reduction in TGF-β1-induced 3[H]-hydroxyproline incorporation wi..

 View full abstract